 Most people talk about water filters when talking about water treatment.
 But water treatment can be classified in water filters and water purifiers.
 They are two different things.
 In general, water filters remove particles and protect against bacteria and protozoa (parasites).
 While water purifiers protect against bacteria, protozoa ánd viruses.

-Water filters work by blocking passage of particles, protozoa and bacteria – basically anything larger than 2 micron.
-Water filters can not remove viruses, since viruses are very small (1000 times smaller than bacteria) and can slip through water filters.
+Water filters work by blocking the passage of particles, protozoa, and bacteria – basically anything larger than 2 microns.
+Water filters can not remove viruses since viruses are very small (1000 times smaller than bacteria) and can slip through water filters.
 Water purifiers therefore often use other techniques such as ultraviolet light, chemicals, heat or ultra-filtration to eliminate waterborne viruses.

 Do I need a water filter or a water purifier for outdoor activities?

 Which water treatment you need, comes down to one question.
 Should you worry about viruses or not?
-In remote areas, high up in the mountains for instance, the risk that water is contaminated with harmful viruses is relatively low.
+In remote areas, for example, high up in the mountains, the risk that water is contaminated with harmful viruses is relatively low.
 How does that work?

 In general, protozoa and bacteria infect and affect both animals and humans alike.
 They are transmitted to water sources by human and animal waste.
 Animals and humans drinking from this source will both be infected with these protozoa and bacteria.